Drudoo/ACL/README.md

 The file audit.txt contains the result.
 All other necessary files are also created.

 Note:

+- When using ``program execute`` the program actually execute the script if it is a bash script.
+This is done using ``system()``.
+This is used in TestCase-5 and mostly just for fun.
+Since ``program execute`` is not used in either TestCase-1, 2 or 3, I didn't see any problem in extending it.

 - My program outputs the groups.txt file in alphabetical order, not the order they are created.
 This is because they are stored in a ``map``.
 I assume this is not a problem.